zyedidia/generic/DOC.md

 func Compare[T any](a, b T, less LessFn[T]) int
 ```

-Compare uses a less function to determine the ordering of 'a' and 'b'\.
+Compare uses a less function to determine the ordering of 'a' and 'b'.
 It returns:

 \* \-1 if a \< b